EU regulator probes Ryanair deals at French airport

-BRUSSELS (Reuters) - EU antitrust regulators are investigating whether marketing support and airport charges deals between Ryanair (RYA.I) and operators at France’s Carcassonne airport gave the Irish low-cost carrier an unfair advantage in breach of EU rules.
+BRUSSELS, April 4 (Reuters) - EU antitrust regulators are investigating whether marketing support and airport charges deals between Ryanair and operators at France’s Carcassonne airport gave the Irish low-cost carrier an unfair advantage in breach of EU rules.

 The European Commission opened an investigation into the issue on Wednesday, saying it would check to see if a private investor would have been able to contract such deals.